 Video recording of SDNY's recent press conference on charges against 70 current and former NYCHA employees

-According to the allegations contained in the Complaint, the Indictment, and statements made in related court filings and proceedings:
+According to the allegations in the Indictment, and statements made in public court proceedings:

 * * *

-The prosecution of this case is being overseen by the Office’s Securities and Commodities Fraud Task Force.
-Assistant U.S. Attorneys Robert L. Boone and Andrew Thomas are in charge of the case.
+This case is being handled by the Office’s Securities and Commodities Fraud Task Force.
+Assistant United States Attorneys Noah Solowiejczyk and Nicolas Roos are in charge of the prosecution.